 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Salivary Gland Cancer.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu on the side of your screen.
+Think of that menu as a roadmap to this full guide.

 About the salivary glands

 There are clusters of salivary glands in several places in the head and neck, including below the tongue, on the sides of the face (in the cheek area) just in front of the ears, in the area of the upper jaw along the inside of the teeth and the soft palate, and under the jawbone.
-There are also smaller clusters of salivary glands in parts of the upper digestive tract mucosa (tissue lining) and the windpipe.
+There are also smaller clusters of salivary glands in parts of the tissue that lines the upper digestive tract, known as the mucosa, and the windpipe.

 Doctors often refer to three pairs of salivary glands as the major salivary glands:

-- Parotid glands.
-These are the largest salivary glands and are found on either side of the face in front of the ears.
+Parotid glands.
+These are the largest salivary glands, and they are located on either side of the face in front of the ears.

 About salivary gland cancer

 Cancer begins when normal cells change and grow uncontrollably, forming a mass of tissue called a tumor.
-A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body.
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can spread to other parts of the body.
 A benign tumor means the tumor will not spread.

 There are many subtypes of salivary gland tumors, depending on the type of cell where it started and an evaluation of tumor cells under a microscope.
-This is covered in more detail in Stages .
+This is explained in more detail in the Stages section.

 This section covers primary salivary gland cancer, which is cancer that begins in the salivary glands.
-Sometimes, another type of cancer (most commonly melanoma or another skin cancer ) can spread to the salivary glands or the nearby lymph nodes (tiny, bean-shaped organs that fight infection) located inside and surrounding the parotid gland and next to the submandibular gland.
+Sometimes another type of cancer, most commonly melanoma or another type of skin cancer , can spread to the salivary glands or to the nearby lymph nodes located inside and surrounding the parotid gland and next to the submandibular gland.
+Lymph nodes are tiny, bean-shaped organs that fight infection.
 For more information about cancer that started in another part of the body and then spread to the salivary glands, please see Cancer.Net’s guide for that type of cancer .

 Salivary gland cancer is one of the five main types of cancer in the head and neck region, a grouping called head and neck cancer .